lonfee88/json-stream-watchdog/README.md

 # json-stream-watchdog
-json-stream reproter for watchdog, with start and ent time in every `pass` and `fail`
+a json-stream reproter based on the `json-stream` reporter for mocha, with start and ent time in every `pass` and `fail`